 In 2010, Birgit’s beloved family home Svenstad was opened as a museum.
 Birgit Nilsson’s involvement and interest in her hometown led her to request in her testament that her parental home be preserved as a place of remembrance.

-All trivial problems are blown away.
 It is wonderful to sing!
 Is there any more wonderful profession than mine?

 Birgit Nilsson, 1974

 In her early years, Birgit Nilsson took singing lessons locally from Ragnar Blennow.
 He instantly recognized her special vocal qualities, commenting “Her pitch, which from the beginning had a deep timbre, soon also reached a light, amenable top.”